-Live regions are perceivable regions of a web page that are typically updated as a result of an external event when user focus may be elsewhere.
-These regions are not always updated as a result of a user interaction.
+Live regions are perceivable regions of a web page that are typically updated as a result of an external event.
+These regions are not always updated as a result of a user interaction and can receive these updates even when they do not have focus.
 Examples of live regions include a chat log, stock ticker, or a sport scoring section that updates periodically to reflect game statistics.
 Since these asynchronous areas are expected to update outside the user's area of focus, assistive technologies such as screen readers have either been unaware of their existence or unable to process them for the user.
-[WAI-ARIA](#) has provided a collection of properties that allow the author to identify these live regions and process them: aria-live, aria-relevant, aria-atomic, and aria-busy.
+[WAI-ARIA](#) has provided a collection of properties that allow the author to identify these live regions and process them: [aria-live](#), [aria-relevant](#), [aria-atomic](#), and [aria-busy](#).